-Although much of the cruiser bike technology was a date the to late 1960s, the cruiser remained popular for its utility and recreational use on the beaches of California, where they quickly gained the title of “Bikes T-Shirts” English Beach Cruisers.
+Although much of the cruiser bike technology was dates to the late 1960s, the cruiser remained popular for its utility and recreational use on California’s beaches, where they quickly gained the title of “Bikes T-Shirts” English Beach Cruisers.

 The Connection to Mountain Bikes

 In the late 1970s and early 1980s, pictures of “cruisers” formed the basis for the bike recent development.